sharpcoding/key-value-state-container/README.md

     - reducers are "pure functions" with no "side effects" allowed, so there is no way to implement real-life "business logic" (which in 99% is just interacting with REST API) in the reducers themselves
     - in order to dispatch a new action from the reducer, one has to understand and utilize the concept of "thunk" and "middleware"
 - `redux-toolkit` is much better (improvement over `react-redux`), but still there are some arbitrary architectural decisions to follow, e.g.
-  - reducers are still "pure functions" with no "side effects" allowed,
+  - reducers need still to be "pure functions" with no "side effects" allowed,
-  - dispatching an action to store requires "seeing" action functions (the slice result) or "seeing" the actions creators and store
+  - dispatching an action to store requires "seeing" action functions (see the slice result) or "seeing" the actions creators and store, contrary to just dispatching an action object to the store registered with a given id
+- `zustand`
+  - state container is a hook, which eliminates the possibility of using it outside of React
 - `useReducer`
   - simple hook
   - `React` only